pranavmalap/foodieConnect/README.md

 - **View Recipes**: Users can view their uploaded recipes in their profile.
 - **Like & Dislike Recipes**: Users can like or dislike any recipe shared on the platform.
 - **Comment on Recipes**: Users can leave comments on recipes to share feedback or tips.
-- **Admin Access**: An admin can log in using the default credentials to manage and view all uploaded recipes.
+- **Admin Access**: An admin can log in using the default credentials to manage and view all uploaded recipes. username: admin and password: admin

 ## Known Issues